top of page

 • 3.6) Remuneration

-For every PLB pulled during a calendar year, the Club will make a donation to an emergency services organisation or organisations of the committee’s choosing (LandSAR, Cliff Rescue etc.).
+For any rescue events that occur on Club trips, the Club will make a donation to an emergency services organisation or organisations of the committee’s choosing (LandSAR, Cliff Rescue etc.).
 The value of this is typically $1000 per event.

 • 3.7) Chain of Command